wdorsey/CSharp-YCombinator/README.md

 C# YCombinator
 ==============

-The applicative-order YCombinatory written in C#
+The applicative-order YCombinator written in C#